HorizonParadox/DRCCBI/README.md

   1) Identifying the document mask using the YOLOv8 model;
   2) Detecting the contour edges of the document, approximating the corners, and segmenting the contour into fragments corresponding to each side of the document;
   3) Creating a 2D grid of the document by interpolating its opposite sides with evenly spaced curved lines, approximating each line with a cubic polynomial;
-  4) Detecting the intersection points of the curved lines, constructing the resulting grid for image transformation, and creating a transformation map based on the 2D points, followed by remapping the original image using this map.
+  4) Detecting the intersection points of the curved lines, constructing the resulting grid for image transformation, and creating a transformation map based on the 2D points, followed by remapping the original image.

 ![teaser](public/assets/comparison.jpg)